HPC-Driven Modeling with ML-Based Surrogates for Magnon-Photon Dynamics in Hybrid Quantum Systems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Laboratory Directed Research and Development (LDRD) funding from Berkeley Lab, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
-This work was also supported by the US Department of Energy, Office of Science, the Advanced Scientific Computing Research (ASCR) program, the Quantum Systems Accelerator (QSA) Research Center, under contract no. DE-AC02-05-CH11231.
-This work was also supported by the US Department of Energy, Office of Science, the Microelectronics Science Research Center, under contract no. DE-AC02-05-CH11231.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (Award No. DE-SCL0000121).
+Additional support is acknowledged from the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research Program, Microelectronics Science Research Center, under contract No. DE-AC02-05-CH11231.
+This work was also supported in part by previous breakthroughs obtained through the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231.
+The work at the University of Wisconsin-Madison was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award Number DE-SC0020145 as part of the Computational Materials Sciences Program (Y.Z. and J.-M.H.).
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
-The work at the University of Wisconsin-Madison was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award Number DE-SC0020145 as part of the Computational Materials Sciences Program (Y.Z. and J.-M.H.).